|Causative organism||Hepatitis B virus|

 In acute hepatitis B infection, two weeks before onset of symptoms and until the patient becomes surface antigen negative.

-More than 95% of adults who are immune-competent, infected with hepatitis B will spontaneously clear the virus.
+More than 95% of adults who are immune-competent, and infected with hepatitis B will spontaneously clear the virus.

 The majority of those who acquire the infection at birth or as a child will have lifelong chronic hepatitis B infection (where the individual has not been previously tested and has a reactive HBsAg 6 months after the baseline test)